 In your church, most Administrative Assistants, Food Service Workers, Nursery Caregivers and Facility Workers are nonexempt.
 These are just a few of the common categories of workers in a church.
 You must examine the job description of every worker and make a fair and reasonable determination if they are exempt.

 Final note: Don’t forget that new white-collar overtime rules are coming soon.
 The Department of Labor is expected to publish final regulations sometime this year.
 Those rules, while setting a higher salary requirement, may eliminate much of the hassle of classifying employees.
-The likely result: More workers currently classified as exempt will be reclassified as nonexempt.
+The likely result: More workers currently classified as exempt will be reclassified as nonexempt.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.